 Students in the Smeal College of Business must complete two of the four junior core courses prior to departure, and must discuss and clear their overseas course selections with their academic adviser.

 One of the following is recommended (though not required) as a prerequisite: IT 001, IT 130, AH 100, AH 111, or AH 112

 Housing and Meals

-You will live in a self-catered apartment.
-You will be responsible for providing your own meals.
+You will be living in a self catered apartment and will be responsible for providing your own meals.

 A limited number of homestays with Italian families are available for students interested in complete linguistic and cultural immersion.

 For more information on program costs, please be sure to review the (Falland Spring) budget sheets.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.
 Since students can enroll in varying amounts of credits on this program, the summer tuition rates vary according to the number of credits taken.